Welcome to Fear No Film & Fear No Film KIDS 2019. Fear No Film, in essence, means fear no filmMAKER nor filmmaker vision.

 YOU GET THE IDEA.
 This is an extremely filmmaker friendly festival with an award system that awards individual accomplishments and key themes in your film via audience and a Grand Jury vote.

-Fear No Film Festival (FNF) is a unique short film and video festival which is part of the greater Utah Arts Festival (UAF).
+Fear No Film Festival (FNF) is a unique short film festival which is part of the greater Utah Arts Festival (UAF).
 Film is one of dozens of artistic mediums happening simultaneously.
 Film screenings are shorter than stand-alone film festivals, and we do NOT have Q and A's after our screenings.
 The Utah Arts Festival is a blast, by the way.

 FNF accepts short films and videos of any genre regardless of the year of production.